A Model-Free Universal AI: Results

 \section{Results}

-The aim of this section is to prove that: \begin{itemize} \item For arbitrarily small $\eps>0$, one can choose parameters $H,M,N,\tau,\psi$ with which AIQI satisfies \emph{strong asymptotic $\eps$-optimality}. (\cref{thm:aiqi-eps-optimal}) \item With the same choice of parameters, AIQI is asymptotically $\eps$-optimal in the mixture environment $\xi$. (\cref{thm:aiqi-approaches-aixi}) \end{itemize} Notably, we do not invoke any novel, ad-hoc assumptions in proving our results.
+The aim of this section is to prove that: \begin{itemize} \item For arbitrarily small $\eps>0$, one can choose parameters $H,M,N,\tau,\psi$ with which AIQI satisfies \emph{strong asymptotic $\eps$-optimality}. (\cref{thm:aiqi-eps-optimal}) \item With the same choice of parameters, AIQI is asymptotically $\eps$-optimal in the mixture environment $\xi$. (\cref{thm:aiqi-approaches-aixi}) \item In contrast to AIXI, AIQI is not necessarily \emph{self-optimizing}---a property that roughly translates to ``off-policy asymptotic optimality''. (\cref{thm:aiqi-not-self-optimizing}) \end{itemize} Notably, we do not invoke any novel, ad-hoc assumptions in proving our results.
 The list of notations can be found in \cref{sec:notation}, and omitted proofs are in \cref{sec:proofs}.
 We have also performed experiments with a computable approximation of AIQI, which we report in \cref{sec:experimental}.
+We also show in \cref{sec:self-aixi} that our novel proof techniques can be applied to the analysis of Self-AIXI \citep{catt2023self}, to get rid of strong assumptions such as off-policy sensibility.